kimm240/Pintos_OS_Project/README.md

 notation.

 _‘examples/’_
-Example user programs for use starting with project 2.
+Example user programs for use starting with _project 2_.

 _‘misc/’_
 _‘utils/’_ These files may come in handy if you decide to try working with Pintos on your own machine.
 Otherwise, you can ignore them.